v1ndicat0r/MSE112_MPi5_Hiwonder_ROS2/ros2ws/src/core/README.md

 ## cv_interface
 #### Functions
-This node contains 5 attributes that should be accessed:
+This node contains 6 attributes that should be accessed and 1 function to be called:
+* line_centroid_x:

+  	This attribute contains the live output from the line_tracking node and algorithm: pixel distance of the centroid of the detected line (line color defaults to green but can be set with the later mentioned set function.
+This value is to be used with project 1.

 * green_line:

 	This attribute is updated on triggered recieve from the line_recog node and contains the start and end positions of the best fit green line in the form of a 4tuple